keishinkickback/notifycenter-lua/README.md

 ## Usage

-First create PUSH ID on Notify Center app then pass it to `notify()`.
+First create PUSH ID on Notify Center app then pass it to `notify()` with notification string.
 ```bash
 nc = require "notifycenter"
 pushId ='628697AB-FBB9-49C7-84AD-XXXXXXXXXXXX'